Toronto housing market

 Understanding Refinancing and Mortgage Renewal Options

 Many homeowners are considering refinancing as an alternative to managing higher mortgage payments.
 But what is refinancing?
 Refinancing involves replacing an existing mortgage with a new one, often with different terms.
-This process can be used to secure a lower interest rate, extend the loan term to reduce monthly payments, switch from a variable-rate to a fixed-rate mortgage or even pull funds out to consolidate high interest debts.
+This process can be used to secure a lower interest rate, extend the loan term to reduce monthly payments, switch from a variable-rate to a fixed-rate mortgage, or even pull funds out to consolidate high-interest debts.

 How Does Refinancing a Mortgage Work?